Norma Reid Birley: Educational management

 Birley was appointed Pro-Vice-Chancellor of Coventry University in 1993, with responsibility for academic development.
 She was appointed as a Quality Auditor of the national Quality Assurance Agency, in 1996, Deputy Vice-Chancellor at Plymouth University, with responsibility for finance, estates, IT and human resources, and in 2000, Deputy Vice-Chancellor for Corporate Development.
 In these years, she played a leading role in the establishment of the Peninsula Medical School.

-In 2001, Birley was appointed as Vice-Chancellor and Principal of the University of the Witwatersrand in Johannesburg, South Africa, the first woman and only the fourth foreigner to hold the position in its 100-year history.
-In post-1994 South Africa, her appointment was controversial as a female white foreigner – especially in a university which had a turbulent history of internal and external political friction—her predecessor had resigned very early in his appointment, as had two previous Deputy Vice-chancellors.
+In 2001, Birley was appointed as the 11th Vice-Chancellor and Principal of the University of the Witwatersrand in Johannesburg, South Africa, the first woman and the fourth foreigner to hold the position in its then 80-year history.
+In post-1994 South Africa, her appointment was controversial as a female white foreigner – especially in a university which had a turbulent history of internal and external political friction—two previous Deputy Vice-chancellors had recently resigned.

 During her time there, student numbers and external funding reached record levels.
 She led the establishment of a cultural precinct and raised £2.5 million to found a Rock Art Museum, which was opened as the Origins Centre in 2006.
-After the death of her husband, Sir Derek Birley, in May 2002, she faced renewed challenges to her leadership, led by the Chair of the University Council, and resigned in November 2002.
-She sued the university for libel, receiving an out-of-court settlement of R1.1 million in 2004.
+After the death of her husband, Sir Derek Birley, in May 2002, she faced renewed challenges to her leadership.
+Reid Birley and her allies blamed the Chair of the University Council, though her critics denied this.
+After informal mediation failed, the University Council, with the support of the Senate, agreed to an enquiry, chaired by a retired judge.
+However, at the start of the enquiry it was alleged that she attempted to retrieve a statement that her secretary had made to the enquiry from the secretary's computer.
+She subsequently resigned, saying that she had "made a mistake" though she could have defended herself in court if she had chosen to.
+She sued the university.
+Reid Birley and the university reached a settlement of R1.1 million in 2004, with both parties wishing each other well.